nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    <div markdown="span" class="alert alert-info">:information_source:
    <b>Note:</b>
-   If no student(s) with a matching studentId or moduleCodeis found, then PersonNotFoundException() or ModuleCodeNotFoundException() will be thrown.
+   If no student(s) with a matching studentId or moduleCode is found, then PersonNotFoundException() or ModuleCodeNotFoundException() will be thrown.
    </div>

 15. If a `Student` object with matching `studentId` or `moduleCode` is found the method uses `Person#isTaskAlreadyPresent(Task task)`